Dr. Andrzej P. Kądzielawa

 He earned his PhD in Physics in Prof. Józef Spałek's group at Jagiellonian University (Kraków, Poland) in 2015 with summa cum laude honors, following his development of an original quantum chemical method (EDABI), applied in the theoretical condensed matter physics.
-This included high-performance computations on the elecronic structure of solid insulating and metallic hydrogen, as well as the statistical and qualitative analysis of large quantities of results.
+This included high-performance computations on the electronic structure of solid insulating and metallic hydrogen, as well as the statistical and qualitative analysis of large quantities of results.

 He is a co-author of high-performance computational library Quantum Metallization Tools (qmt) and an author of generic framework for mapping density functional theory output onto the Heisenberg model JorGpi.